 ETF Trading Strategies – How to Day Trade ETFs

-In this article, we’re going to talk how ETF trading strategies can help you grow a small account quickly.
-When combined with the right strategy, ETFs can be one of the best and safest way to generate profits constantly from the financial markets.
+In this article, we’re going to talk about how ETF trading strategies can help you grow a small account quickly.
+When combined with the right strategy, ETFs can be one of the best and safest ways to generate profits consistently from the financial markets.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your inbox.

 ETFs are versatile financial instruments that are suitable for every trading style.
 This means you can start day trading ETFs or even swing trading ETFs.
 By taking care of the risk associated with ETF trading you can start to enjoy some of the benefits.

-If you’re not familiar with what is ETF trading and don’t have a complete understanding on how to trade ETFs, we hope this ETF step-by-step guide to shed some light.
+If you’re not familiar with ETF trading and don’t have a complete understanding of how to trade ETFs, we hope this ETF step-by-step guide will provide some guidance.

 What is ETF Trading?

-ETF exchange traded funds are financial instruments designed to follow the price of a specific basket of assets and are traded on the US stock exchanges.
+Exchange-traded funds (ETFs) are financial instruments designed to follow the price of a specific basket of assets and are traded on the US stock exchanges.
 ETF trading works exactly like stock trading.

 ETF brings together, in one place, some of the best features provided by mutual funds and stocks.
 Most ETFs seek to track a benchmark index and trade on exchanges in shares like a stock.
-ETF are available for every major asset class like equities or stocks, fixed income or bonds, commodities and cash.
+ETF is available for every major asset class like equities or stocks, fixed income or bonds, commodities, and cash.

 For example, the SPDR S&P500 ETF (SPY) is tracking the S&P500 index.

-ETFs provides a cheaper alternative to get exposure into a sector that would have otherwise been extremely difficult to trade.
+ETFs provide a cheaper alternative to get exposure to a sector that would have otherwise been extremely difficult to trade.

 As an example, if trader Joe wants to invest in gold, he has various alternative methods.
 Joe can buy gold bullion bars or a gold coin or trade gold futures contracts.
 However, these are difficult methods, time-consuming and expensive ways to purchase gold.

-The cheapest option Joe has, is to buy shares of a gold ETF like GLD, which follows the market price of gold.
+The cheapest option for Joe is to buy shares of a gold ETF like GLD, which follows the market price of gold.
 Joe can do this at a fraction of the price and with less effort.
 Learn more about How To Trade Gold here.

-If you believe the entire stock market will go up you can buy a stock index like the Dow Jones.
-You can either buy all the 30 companies that make up the Dow Jones index or to buy DJIA futures contracts, which is really expensive.
+If you believe the entire stock market will go up, you can buy a stock index like Dow Jones.
+You can either buy all 30 companies that make up the Dow Jones Index or buy DJIA futures contracts which can be really expensive.